r00dY/ai-design-benchmark/README.md

 ## Results

-2/12 correct, 10/12 errors.
+**2/12 correct, 10/12 errors.**

-Success rate only 16% even for the absolutely trivial use cases.
-The reasoning shows absolutely zero understanding of design harmony.
-Even the reasoning for correct answers is not convincing.
+Success rate is only **16%** even though for the examples are absolutely trivial.
+The reasoning shows zero understanding of design harmony.
+Even the reasoning for correct answers is not very convincing.

 ## How experiments are run?